shanenbe/Experiments/README.md

 The following experiments are currently available:

-## 1. Indentation
+## 1. Indentation (nested if-statements)
 [click here start the experiment](https://htmlpreview.github.io/?https://raw.githubusercontent.com/shanenbe/Experiments/main/2023_Indentation/index.html)

-This experiment checks the effect of indentation on (nested) if-statements.
+This experiment (described in detail in a paper that is not yet published) checks the effect of indentation on (nested) if-statements.
 Each shown if-statement consists of 7 (nested) if-statements.

 The experiment is a 2x3x3 N-of-1 trial with the following three independent variables: